Marga Weimans, Mette Sterre

-The Summer Carnival was first organized in the 80’s as an equivalent to the Caribbean Carnival, and has since grown into one of the largest cultural events within the Netherlands.
+The Summer Carnival was first organized in the 80’s as an equivalent to the Caribbean Carnival.
+It has since grown into one of the largest cultural events within the Netherlands.
 The cultural background of the Rotterdam Summer Carnival closely relates to the Dutch colonial past and migratory history.
-With On The Other Side Of Reality, TENT unites the world of contemporary art with the notion of carnival: ‘high’ and ‘low’ culture; inside and outside; museum and society − all meet each other through this encounter.
+With On The Other Side Of Reality, TENT commissioned Rotterdam-based artists to explore the cultural and political significance of the Caribbean carnival in an artistic fleet for the street parade.

 Street parade and exhibition with Marga Weimans

-On 24 September, TENT will organize a final symposium to further explore the cultural and political implications inherent to the connection between contemporary art and carnival.
-To which extent is the Caribbean Carnival as a sign of protest or otherness relevant within the contemporary city?
-This symposium functions as a platform to evaluate the questions that TENT directs to the arts, the city Rotterdam, the public, and itself.
+A final symposium explored the cultural and political relevance of the connection between contemporary art and the carnival.
+In which ways does the Caribbean Carnival act as a sign of protest or otherness within the contemporary city?

-On The Other Side Of Reality is generously supported by the DOEN Foundation and Rotterdam Festivals.
-The manifestation is organized in collaboration with Ducos Productions, Stichting Zomercarnaval Nederland and HipHopHuis Rotterdam.
+The project was generously supported by the DOEN Foundation and Rotterdam Festivals.
+The parade was organised in collaboration with Ducos Productions, Stichting Zomercarnaval Nederland and HipHopHuis Rotterdam.